schambig/holbertonschool-monty/README.md

-C - Stacks, Queues - LIFO, FIFO
+Implementation of a Monty bytecode interpreter using Stacks, Queues - LIFO, FIFO in C Language.